thomas-touhey/kaquel/docs/guides/report.rst

 .. warning::

-    For any type of issue, due to the fact that Kaquel is free software maintained by people on their free time, there is no guarantee of any delay, or even of a response or that the issue won't be closed due to lack of availability on the maintainers' part.
+    For any type of issue, due to the fact that this project is free software maintained by people on their free time, there is no guarantee of any delay, or even of a response or that the issue won't be closed due to lack of availability on the maintainers' part.